Mattel: After the Handlers

-Uno, Fisher-Price, American Girl, Polly Pocket: 1992–2009
+Acquisitions: International Games, Fisher-Price, American Girl, Bluebird Toys

-In 1992, Mattel created the first President Barbie, claiming that Barbie has run for president seven times since 1992 and released an all-ticket in 2016.
+In 1992, Mattel created its first President Barbie.
+The Barbie character has run for president seven times since 1992, and an all-ticket version was released in 2016.

-On October 8, 1992, Mattel opened its first production factory in Indonesia at Jababeka Industrial Park, Cikarang, West Java as the west plant, and expanded by opening the new plant in 1997, as the east plant.
-The west plant is now the main factory of Hot Wheels 5-car pack edition, and the east plant is now the main factory of Barbie dolls.
+On October 8, 1992, Mattel opened its first production factory in Indonesia at the Jababeka Industrial Park in Cikarang, West Java (as the west plant), and expanded by opening a new plant in 1997 (as the east plant).
+The west plant is now the main factory for the Hot Wheels 5-car pack edition, and the east plant is now the main factory for Barbie dolls.

-Mattel entered the gaming business in 1992 with the purchase of International Games, creators of UNO and Skip-Bo.
+Mattel entered the gaming business in 1992 by purchasing International Games, creators of Uno and Skip-Bo.
 The company purchased Fisher-Price, Inc. on August 20, 1993, and Tyco Toys, Inc. (owners of the Matchbox and Dinky Toys brands) in 1997.
-In 1998, Mattel acquired Pleasant Company (creators of the American Girl brand) and Swindon, England-based toymaker Bluebird Toys (along with its most prized property, Polly Pocket).
+In 1998, Mattel acquired Pleasant Company (creators of the American Girl brand) and Swindon, England-based toymaker Bluebird Toys (along with its most valuable property, Polly Pocket).
 In the same year, the first American Girl retail store opened for business in Chicago.

-In 1997, the Fisher-Price Little People toys underwent a redesign to look more like real kids with different skin colors, added arms and hands, and greater detail on the face, hair, and clothes.
-Also that year, Mattel acquired View-Master, and Hot Wheels partnered with NASCAR drivers Kyle Petty and Jack Baldwin leading to the production of the first NASCAR-themed vehicles.
+In 1996, the Fisher-Price Little People toys underwent a redesign: increased the resemblance to real children with different skin colors; added the figures' sculpted arms and hands; and added greater detail on the face, hair, and clothes.
+Also in the next year, Mattel acquired View-Master, and Hot Wheels partnered with NASCAR drivers Kyle Petty and Jack Baldwin, leading to the production of the first NASCAR-themed vehicles.

-In 1998, Mattel donated $25 million to help rebuild UCLA's children's hospital, which was later renamed the UCLA Mattel Children's Hospital.
-Barbie was inducted into the National Toy Hall of Fame that year and the first Thomas & Friends theme park, Thomas Land, opened in Fujikyu Park in Japan.
+In 1998, Mattel donated $25 million to help rebuild the University of California, Los Angeles (UCLA) children's hospital, which was later renamed the UCLA Mattel Children's Hospital.
+The Barbie doll was inducted into the National Toy Hall of Fame that year.
+The same year, Mattel purchased Bluebird Toys.

 Mattel purchased The Learning Company (formerly SoftKey) in 1999 for $3.5 billion, but sold it the following year at a loss.
-The company had a $430.9 million net loss that year.
+The company incurred a $430.9 million net loss that year.

+On July 21, 1999, Mattel entered into an alliance with Japanese toy and entertainment company Bandai, which would allow Mattel to sell Bandai's toy lines in Latin America while Bandai handled Mattel's products in Japan.